 BLST 627 Pastoral Epistles: Studies in New Testament Church Leadership (3)

 A study of 1 and 2 Timothy and Titus, concentrating on the qualifications, selection, responsibilities, and authority of church leaders, and an examination of current models of church government in light of Scripture.

 BLST 629 James: Studies in Christian Responsibility (3)

-This course offers an exegetical, theological, and practical study of the book of James, with special emphasis on the role of wealth in the life of the believer, and the relationship between faith and works.
+An exegetical, theological, and practical study of the book of James, with special emphasis on the role of wealth in the life of the believer and the relationship between faith and works.